Your home on reserve

 VictimLinkBC provides services in over 100 languages, including 17 North American Aboriginal languages.

 It's also very important to get legal help.
-Call Legal Aid BC right away to find out if you qualify for a free lawyer:604-408-2172 (Greater Vancouver)
+Call Legal Aid BC right away to find out if you qualify for a free lawyer:

 1-866-577-2525 (elsewhere in BC)

 For more information about abuse and family violence, see our Abuse and family violence page.
 This page has important information about how to make a safety plan.
 A safety plan is made up of steps you can take to protect yourself and your children.
 It's a good idea to ask a friend, advocate, or victim service worker to help you make a safety plan.
-See Safety Planning in our Live Safe, End Abuse resource for details about how to make a safety plan.
+See our Safety Planning resource for details about how to make a safety plan.

 If your partner dies